|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 GK: Anthony Lopes (Portugal)

-He came through the ranks with Lyon.
+Anthony Lopes came through the ranks with Lyon.
+At the time of writing, it is only club.
 He made his first team debut in 2011.
-Born in France, he opted to play for Portugal.
+Born in France of a Portuguese father, he chose to play for Portugal internationally.
+He played for youth team and then, the senior team.
 He was the backup keeper for the Euro 2016 winning team.

 GK: Raïs M'Bolhi (Algeria)